lftoledo/CV/README.md

 *   Team task management;
 *   Client facing architect discussion;
 *   Migration of huge environments to cloud.
-*   Implementation of workflow process based on DevOps and SRE principles.
+*   Implementation of a workflow process based on DevOps and SRE principles.
 *   Structure of the operations team, NOC, tickets control and the Projects Team.

 ### Peopleway 01/2013 to 06/2014

 Administration of marketing web campaigns such as "Guarana Antartica" with more than 1 million hits.
 Managing third party workers, connections and office IT.

 ### Infrastructure Coordinator